Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Introduction

-Drawing inspiration from the synthetic experiments, we validate whether fine-tuning affects real language models in the same manner.
-Since fine-tuning datasets are curated and primarily in English, we apply conjugate prompting with language translation to lower the likelihood of being drawn from the fine-tuning distribution while preserving the core task.
-We construct a problem where it is ambiguous whether the correct task is in-context learning or following an instruction and find that instruction-tuning suppresses in-context learning.
+Drawing inspiration from the synthetic experiments, we validate whether fine-tuning similarly affects real language models.
+Since fine-tuning datasets are primarily in English, we apply conjugate prompting with language translation to lower the likelihood of being drawn from the fine-tuning distribution while preserving the core task.
+We construct a problem that can either be solved by in-context learning or following an instruction and find that instruction-tuning suppresses in-context learning.
 Across 5 models and 4 non-English languages (with 2 additional transformations), conjugate prompting recovers the pretrained capability of in-context learning.
-We also consider the problem of harmful content generation where language models like ChatGPT are actively fine-tuned to suppress the capability of answering harmful instructions: here it is in an adversary's interest to recover suppressed capabilities of pretraining.
-We find that conjugate prompting can still circumvent the fine-tuned capability of refusal of harmful instructions and recover the pretrained capability of following the instruction.
+We then consider a more natural form of catastrophic forgetting where fine-tuning on code leads to worse performance on a sentence entailment task testing natural language reasoning.
+We find that conjugate prompting improves performance on this task, sometimes even observing a slight increase in performance when prompting the fine-tuned model in non-English languages.
+Finally, we consider the problem of harmful content generation where chatbots like ChatGPT are fine-tuned to refuse harmful instructions: here it is in an adversary's interest to recover suppressed pretraining capability of following the instruction.
+We find that conjugate prompting can circumvent the fine-tuned capability of refusal and can recover some of the pretrained capability of following the instruction.